 Midwest Student Exchange Program

-The Midwest Student Exchange Program (MWSE) is a partial tuition discount program designed to improve access for non-resident students to attend the University of Kansas.
-Students who have been selected to receive the MWSE discount will be charged 150% of resident tuition rates.
+The Midwest Student Exchange Program is a partial tuition discount program designed to improve access for non-resident undergraduate students to attend the University of Kansas.
+Students who have been selected to receive the Midwest Student Exchange discount will be charged 150% of resident tuition rates.

-- Only prospective students from the states of Indiana, Illinois, Nebraska, North Dakota, Missouri, Michigan, Minnesota, or Wisconsin can receive the MWSE.
-Beginning with the 2018-2019 academic year, prospective undergraduate students from Ohio will eligible for consideration.
+- Only prospective transfer students from the states of Indiana, Illinois, Nebraska, North Dakota, Missouri, Michigan, Minnesota, Ohio or Wisconsin can be considered.

-Any student assessed non-resident tuition who had been approved for MWSE whose tuition status changes to resident because of a residency classification change, fee privileges or special rates will no longer be eligible for the MWSE.
+Any student assessed non-resident tuition who had been approved for Midwest Student Exchange whose tuition status changes to resident because of a residency classification change, fee privileges or special rates will no longer be eligible for the Midwest Student Exchange.
 Financial Aid & Scholarships will monitor scholarship recipients on a regular basis and if the student is paying resident tuition rates the scholarship will be revoked effective for the next semester.

 Information on the Midwest Students Exchange Program is updated annually by Financial Aid and Scholarships.